Keys to Adoption Success

 2. Read or listen actively — not passively.
 As you read or listen, always ask yourself: “How can I apply this to my adoption journey?”
 Take notes.
 If you don’t apply what you learn, “the knowledge in the book will stay in the book” — and you won’t benefit.

 3. Allocate time each week to learn more about adoption.
 Humans spend between 3 and 8 hours each week learning new things.
 Make the time — it’s the key to your success.
-For instance knowing the laws in your state and basic adoption terms can help prevent you spending unnecessary money asking an attorney to explain simple terms you could have read about.
+For instance, knowing the laws in your state and basic adoption terms can help prevent you from spending unnecessary money asking an attorney to explain simple terms you could have read about.

 4. Don’t try to be perfect.
 You don’t have to learn everything at once.
 Just think about what would help your results and pick that topic.
 Start with adoption terms, and then move on to adoption law in your state.
-(You can do a search for current law by Googling a term such as “California family law” or by going to Legal Information Institute, Cornell Law School.)
+(You can search through current law by Googling a term such as “Florida family law” or by going to Legal Information Institute, Cornell Law School.)
 When you find something you have questions about, write it down, research it, and ask others.
 Again, don’t try to be faultless.
 Just take it one step (or topic) at a time.
 When we were adopting, I took one hour a day and devoted it to learning about adoption.
 I did this by reading, speaking to others who had adopted, and seeking out adoption professionals.

 5. As you are doing this, you will find you are saving money.
 The money you put into reading books will more than save you in legal costs, errors in decision making, spotting red flags in adoption, and save you at least four times what you might spend on tapes and seminars.
 At the end of your adoption, you will look at the total amount you spent on learning about adoption and how much value you acquired for the money.